Recruiting Underrepresented Graduate and Professional Students

 Create a Diversity Matters Webpage, Video or Facebook Page

 To help promote a commitment to diversity and inclusion we encourage programs to create a Diversity Matters webpage on your program's website.
 Current graduate students have indicated that such a site would inform prospective and current students of your commitment to diversity and provide links to valuable diversity resources and initiatives that focus on diversity and inclusion.
 In order to make this page effective we first suggest a brief statement by the DGS about your program's mission and commitment to diversity.
-Second, we encourage programs to include links to the Community of Scholars Program, Office for Equity and Diversity, Office for Diversity in Graduate Education, Twin Cities Multicultural Resources and Services, useful graduate student organizations, and specific diversity fellowship opportunities such as the Diversity of Views and Experiences (DOVE) Fellowships.
+Second, we encourage programs to include links to the Community of Scholars Program, Office for Equity and Diversity, Graduate School Diversity Office (GSDO), Twin Cities Multicultural Resources and Services, useful graduate student organizations, and specific diversity fellowship opportunities such as the Diversity of Views and Experiences (DOVE) Fellowships.
 Finally, graduate students have suggested including additional information such as: photos, a link to a Facebook page, profiles of students, students' experiences, and information about special events.

 (a few examples of websites, videos and facebook pages created by Programs at the University to demonstrate that diversity matters)